Valuation and Investment Appraisal

 In a nutshell

-This course will provide you with the knowledge and skills required to develop a successful career in the corporate property industry.
-You will become professionally competent in applying advanced investment and appraisal techniques, and learn how to make sound property management decisions that take into account legal, economic, facilities management and planning variables.
+During your studies, you'll be equipped to value and manage urban land and buildings in both public and private ownership.
+You'll consider the environmental considerations of development and management, and examine digital technology driving change.
+You'll become professionally competent in applying advanced investment and appraisal techniques, and learn how to make sound property management decisions that take into account legal, economic, facilities management and planning variables.

 - Learn about the workings of the commercial property market and its relevance to national and international financial and investment markets